johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 <br/>
 <br/>

+Many modern software systems are created by forking an existing codebase.
+While most forks are short-lived and serve temporary collaboration needs, a smaller but more impactful subset evolve into long-lived forks, referred to here as software variants, that follow independent development trajectories.
+These variants allow customization and organizational control, but over time their structural and semantic divergence complicates the reuse of bug fixes or enhancements from each other Prior work with **PaReco**
-In this session, we will explore tools that assist in software integration across related but independently evolving repositories.
-Many software variants (forks that share a common origin) fail to reuse relevant bug fixes or enhancements from each other.
-Prior work with **PaReco** ([paper](https://dl.acm.org/doi/10.1145/3540250.3549112)) shows that reuse gaps often appear as missed opportunities (patch present in the source but absent in the target) or effort duplication (similar patch re‑implemented manually).
-Our extended tool, **GACPD**, builds on **PaReco** with broader language support, faster token normalization, and developer-facing outputs to surface **candidate patches** worth reusing.
+([paper](https://dl.acm.org/doi/10.1145/3540250.3549112)) shows that reuse gaps often appear as missed opportunities (patch present in the source but absent in the target) or effort duplication (similar patch re‑implemented manually).
+Our extended tool, **[GACPD](https://github.com/unlv-evol/GACPD)**, builds on the **[PaReco](https://github.com/unlv-evol/PaReco)** tool with broader language support, faster token normalization, and developer-facing outputs to surface **candidate patches** worth reusing.
 When selecting what to integrate, apply **Most Valuable First** (OORP, p.29) to prioritize the highest‑impact patches, and **Keep It Simple** (OORP, p.37) to avoid unnecessary complexity in your plan.